constantcontact/jenkins_pipeline_builder/README.md

 For more info see [jenkins_api_client](https://github.com/arangamani/jenkins_api_client).
 Supplying credentials to the client is optional, as not all Jenkins instances require authentication.
 This project supports two types of password-based authentication.
-You can just you the plain password by using <tt>password</tt>
+You can just use the plain password by using <tt>password</tt>
 parameter.
-If you don't prefer leaving plain passwords in the credentials file, you can encode your password in base64 format and use <tt>password_base64</tt>
+If you don't want to leave plain passwords in the credentials file, you can encode your password in base64 format and use <tt>password_base64</tt>
 parameter to specify the password either in the arguments or in the credentials file.
 To use the client without credentials, just leave out the